-JVs have a vast range of applications in the life sciences sector, from cross-border drug development initiatives between leading pharmaceutical companies to NHS Trusts collaborating with specialist healthcare providers.
-Numerous JVs have recently been established to tackle the coronavirus pandemic, such as to develop vaccines and therapeutics, to manufacture and distribute medical devices, personal protective equipment, and testing materials.
+JVs have a vast range of applications in the life sciences sector, from cross-border drug development initiatives between leading pharmaceutical companies to NHS trusts collaborating with specialist healthcare providers.
+Numerous JVs have been established to tackle the coronavirus pandemic, such as to develop vaccines and therapeutics and to manufacture and distribute medical devices, personal protective equipment and testing materials.

-Key areas to consider before establishing a JV include the following:
+Key areas to consider before establishing a JV include:

 - Contribution of resources and financing